apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </p>
 <div>
 <p>LegacyRenderedTemplateSpec describes the configuration extension for the lazy rendered template.
-Deprecated: LegacyRenderedTemplateSpec is deprecated since 0.10.0</p>
+Deprecated: LegacyRenderedTemplateSpec has been deprecated since 0.9.0 and will be removed in 0.10.0</p>
 </div>
 <table>
 <thead>